Table of Contents

 - As well as a signal bridge, 36 people figures, 24 telephone poles and 48 railroad and street signs

 Because it comes with so much, you can really get a good feel for how a model train layout will feel in your setting, and it’s a perfect platform to continue to grow and expand!

 The only real con to this set is because it’s a little on the cheaper side, you might need to do a little filing down of some of the plastic joins to have it looking smooth.
 It’s just a byproduct of a cheaper mould, unfortunately, and is easily remedied with a nail file or running a scalpel along them.

 Want a train but just not this one?
-Read our Best Model Train Guide of 2018 here for more ideas.
+Read our Best Model Train Guide here for more ideas.

 How do I build those cool mountains, bridges and sceneries?

 So, there’s nothing better than having a fully set up model train layout set up.
 Well, that is until you want to make your layout more complex, cooler and more eye-catching.
 That’s where things like bridges and tunnels come into play, amongst other scenery details.

 Both tunnels and bridges can be purchased, and it’s probably recommended for beginners rather than trying to scratch build one yourself!
 At least with a purchased bridge from a reputable brand, you know it won’t break in half when your train is on it!